thosgood/this-weeks-finds/markdown/151-200/week187.md

 simple algebraic groups over F~q~.
 To specialize, we just set q = 1.

-In other words: the theory of simple algebraic groups over the field with q elements is a \"q-deformation\" of the theory of Coxeter groups, where q = 1.
+In other words: the theory of simple algebraic groups over the field with q elements is a "q-deformation" of the theory of Coxeter groups, where q = 1.
 Even better, this q-deformation is closely related to other q-deformations that show up in the theory of quantum groups.